What is a Coil Winder, Taper, or Finisher?

 Coil Winders, Tapers, and Finishers who work in Washington, Georgia, or Illinois, make the highest salaries.

-How much do Coil Winders, Tapers, and Finishers make in different U.S. states?
+How much do Coil Winders, Tapers, and Finishers make in each U.S. state?

 |State||Annual Mean Salary|

-Tools & Technologies Used by Coil Winders, Tapers, and Finishers
+What Tools & Technology do Coil Winders, Tapers, and Finishers Use?

 Below is a list of the types of tools and technologies that Coil Winders, Tapers, and Finishers may use on a daily basis: